French colonial empire: Conflict

 France was immediately confronted with the beginnings of the decolonisation movement.
 In Algeria demonstrations in May 1945 were repressed with an estimated 6,000 to 45,000 Algerians killed.
-Unrest in Haiphong, Indochina, in November 1946 was met by a warship bombarding the city.
 Paul Ramadier's (SFIO) cabinet repressed the Malagasy Uprising in Madagascar in 1947.
 The French blamed education.
 French officials estimated the number of Malagasy killed from a low of 11,000 to a French Army estimate of 89,000.

-Also in Indochina, Ho Chi Minh's Viet Minh, which was backed by the Soviet Union and China, declared Vietnam's independence, which started the First Indochina War.
+The French returned to reassert control over Indochina, beginning with the War in southern Vietnam (1945–1946).
+The communist-led Viet Minh under Ho Chi Minh proclaimed the Democratic Republic of Vietnam; meanwhile its Indochinese Communist Party leadership was primarily responsible for initiating the civil conflicts in Vietnam (1945–1949).
+Unrest in Haiphong, Indochina, in November 1946 was met by a warship bombarding the city.
+The First Indochina War broke out in December 1946.
+From 1950 onward, the Viet Minh was backed by China and the Soviet Union, while the anti-communist State of Vietnam was supported by the United States.
 The war dragged on until 1954, when the Viet Minh decisively defeated the French at the Battle of Điện Biên Phủ in northern Vietnam, which was the last major battle between the French and the Vietnamese in the First Indochina War.

 Captured French soldiers from Dien Bien Phu, escorted by Vietnamese troops, walk to a prisoner-of-war camp.

-Following the Vietnamese victory at Điện Biên Phủ and the signing of the 1954 Geneva Accords, France agreed to withdraw its forces from all its colonies in French Indochina, while stipulating that Vietnam would be temporarily divided at the 17th parallel, with control of the north given to the Soviet-backed Viet Minh as the Democratic Republic of Vietnam under Ho Chi Minh, and the south becoming the State of Vietnam under former Nguyen-dynasty Emperor Bảo Đại, who abdicated following the 1945 August Revolution under pressure from Ho.
-However, in 1955, the State of Vietnam's Prime Minister, Ngô Đình Diệm, toppled Bảo Đại in a fraud-ridden referendum and proclaimed himself president of the new Republic of Vietnam.
-The refusal of Ngô Đình Diệm, the US-supported president of the first Republic of Vietnam [RVN], to allow elections in 1956 – as had been stipulated by the Geneva Conference – in fear of Ho Chi Minh's victory and subsequently a total communist takeover, eventually led to the Vietnam War.
+Following the signing of the 1954 Geneva Accords with the Viet Minh, France agreed to withdraw its forces, while the accords stipulated that Vietnam would be temporarily divided at the 17th parallel, with control of the north given to the Democratic Republic of Vietnam under Ho Chi Minh and the south to the State of Vietnam under Bảo Đại.
+In October 1955, the State of Vietnam's Prime Minister, Ngo Dinh Diem, toppled Bảo Đại in a fraud-ridden referendum and proclaimed himself president of the new Republic of Vietnam.
+Worsening relations between the communist North Vietnam and anti-communist South Vietnam would eventually lead to the Vietnam War.

 In France's African colonies, the Union of the Peoples of Cameroon's insurrection, which started in 1955 and headed by Ruben Um Nyobé, was violently repressed over a two-year period, with perhaps as many as 100 people killed.
 However, France formally relinquished its protectorate over Tunisia and Morocco and granted them independence in 1956.